tklebel/rOpenSci-blog/draft.md

 # Doing It Properly
 Rewriting my functions was not that much of a hassle, in the end.
-I had turned my functions into a package early on, and had already included many test cases with [testthat](https://github.com/r-lib/testthat) to make sure everything works as expected.
+I had turned my functions into a package early on and had already included many test cases with [testthat](https://github.com/r-lib/testthat) to make sure everything works as expected.
 This helped a lot for re-structuring the code, since I already knew what my output should look like, and I only had